Biltmore Conference: History

 Various Zionist organizations were represented in the American Emergency Committee of Zionist Affairs, which called an "Extraordinary Zionist Conference" as a substitute for the full (22nd) Zionist Congress, which had been cancelled because of World War II.
-Attendees included Chaim Weizmann, as President of the World Zionist Organization; David Ben-Gurion, as Chairman of the Jewish Agency Executive; and Nahum Goldmann, as a member of the Executive of the Zionist Organization of America.
+Attendees included Chaim Weizmann, as President of the Zionist Organization; David Ben-Gurion, as Chairman of the Jewish Agency Executive; and Nahum Goldmann, as a member of the Executive of the Zionist Organization of America.
 The four main organisations of American Jewry represented were the Zionist Organization of America, Hadassah, Mizrahi, and Poale Zion.
 Among the American organizers was Reform Rabbi Abba Hillel Silver.

 Declaration

 The joint statement issued at the end of the session was known as the Biltmore Program.
 It asked for unrestricted Jewish immigration to Palestine.
 Here is the full text of the program: